KPL Transfer news: The latest rumours from Gor Mahia, AFC Leopards, Wazito FC and all KPL teams | Goal.com

 Ingwe are currently struggling to pay players and the technical bench and recently lost their head coach Casa Mbungo.

-The club’s key players among them midfielder Whyvonne Isuza havs also asked to leave the club.
+The club’s key players among them midfielder Whyvonne Isuza has also asked to leave the club.

 Wazito FC sign Sikhayi from AFC Leopards